fablabromagna-org/itlab_ble_midi_board/README.md

 > you can use it, for example, to control a device like NUX Mighty, intead to use the original smartphone application

 The MIDI controller will consists of a series of monentary-on switches.
-The number of switches should be configured in the firmware.

-Changing between the two modes should be implemented without reprogramming the firmware

-MIDI messages assigned to each footswitch should be configured via software, without reprogramming the firmware.

 As optional feature the MIDI controller could work also with standard DIN MIDI port or USB (this requires more HW or different microcontroller)